Streaming Submodular Maximization under Matroid Constraints: Abstract

 \section{Abstract}

 Recent progress in (semi-)streaming algorithms for monotone submodular function maximization has led to tight results for a simple cardinality constraint.
-However, current techniques fail to give a similar understanding for natural generalizations such as matroid and matching constraints.
+However, current techniques fail to give a similar understanding for natural generalizations, including matroid constraints.
 This paper aims at closing this gap.
-For a single matroid of rank $k$ (i.e., any solution has cardinality at most $k$), our main results are: \begin{itemize} \item A single-pass streaming algorithm that uses $\widetilde{O}(k)$ memory and achieves an approximation guarantee of $0.3178$. \item A multi-pass streaming algorithm that uses $\widetilde{O}(k)$ memory and achieves an approximation guarantee of $(1-1/e - \varepsilon)$ by taking constant number of passes over the stream. \end{itemize} This improves on the previously best approximation guarantees of $1/4$ and $1/2$ for single-pass and multi-pass streaming algorithms, respectively.
-In fact, our multi-pass streaming algorithm is \emph{tight} in that any algorithm with a better guarantee than $1/2$ must make several passes through the stream and any algorithm that beats our guarantee $1-1/e$ must make linearly many passes.
+For a single matroid of rank $k$ (i.e., any solution has cardinality at most $k$), our main results are: \begin{itemize} \item A single-pass streaming algorithm that uses $\widetilde{O}(k)$ memory and achieves an approximation guarantee of $0.3178$. \item A multi-pass streaming algorithm that uses $\widetilde{O}(k)$ memory and achieves an approximation guarantee of $(1-1/e - \varepsilon)$ by taking a constant (depending on $\eps$) number of passes over the stream. \end{itemize} This improves on the previously best approximation guarantees of $1/4$ and $1/2$ for single-pass and multi-pass streaming algorithms, respectively.
+In fact, our multi-pass streaming algorithm is \emph{tight} in that any algorithm with a better guarantee than $1/2$ must make several passes through the stream and any algorithm that beats our guarantee of $1-1/e$ must make linearly many passes (as well as an exponential number of value oracle queries).

-For the problem of maximizing a monotone submodular function subject to a bipartite matching constraint (which is a special case of matroid intersection), we show that it is not possible to obtain better than $0.3715$-approximation in a single pass, which improves over a recent inapproximability of $0.522$ for this problem.
-Furthermore, given a plausible assumption, our inapproximability result improves to $1/3 \approx 0.333$.